mk12/sicp/notes/lecture.md

 ### Perturbation analysis

-Make small changes to the program, see how it affects the process.
+Make small changes to the program and see how it affects the process.

 ### Fibonacci sequence